-- Online courses to help Digital Champions and computer mentors develop their personal skills and teaching techniques so they can engage and inspire others with digital technology.
+- Training and support to help Digital Champions and computer mentors develop their personal skills and teaching techniques so they can engage and inspire others with digital technology.

-- An extensive range of free learning guides covering a whole range of digital technology aspects, from computer basics to digital photography and using smartphones and tablets.
+- Technology guides - an extensive range of free technology guides covering a whole range of digital technology aspects, from computer basics to internet security digital photography and using smartphones and tablets.
 The guides are ideal to support other learners or to improve your own confidence and skills.

-- A national network of quality assured tutors providing personal, face-to-face tuition.
+- Tutors - a national network of quality assured tutors providing personal, face-to-face tuition.

-Age UK aims to lead the way in helping older people overcome barriers to getting online and enjoying what the internet can offer.
+Age UK computer training courses are also available, offering easy to follow courses, helping older people overcome barriers to getting online and enjoying what the internet can offer.
 More than 200,000 people in later life are helped each year resulting in a sense of increased independence and decreased social isolation and loneliness.
-Older people are able to make cost savings and take advantage of services and life enhancing opportunities increasingly delivered online.